The travel capsule: 5 investment pieces for the “Coolcation”

 Accessories

-Besides clothes, don’t forget to carry some of your favorite accessories like an evening bag, jewelery and evening shoes.
+Besides clothes, don’t forget to carry some of your favourite accessories like an evening bag, jewelery and evening shoes.

 Non-Clothing Essentials for Your Alaskan Cruise